 - Stick with what you can afford.
-Most insurance polices either lapse or are surrendered because people don’t keep up with the payments.
+Most insurance policies either lapse or are surrendered because people don’t keep up with the payments.
 Choose a policy you can afford right now and down the road.
-You can always buy more life insurance later, if needed.
+You can always buy more life insurance later if needed.

 - If you don’t want to take a medical exam, apply for a no-exam life insurance policy.
 It may cost slightly more, but you don’t have to deal with the hassle of physicals and blood draws.